 Pipe Corrosion and Aging

 As pipes age, they corrode or wear down over time, making them susceptible to leaks and bursts.
-Water pipe damage from corroded pipes may occur without warning, or it may start with slow dripping that worsens over time.
+Water pipe damage from corroded pipes may occur without warning or start with slow dripping that worsens over time.

 Clogs Inside Pipes

-Typical materials that result in clogs include hair, dirt, soap, minerals, food waste, toilet paper and even toys.
-You can prevent these clogs by minimizing the foreign substances that go down your shower, toilet and sink pipes.
-If you have young children, be sure to child-proof your toilets and sinks.
+Typical materials that result in clogs include hair, dirt, soap, minerals, food waste, toilet paper, and even toys.
+You can prevent these clogs by minimizing the foreign substances that go down your shower, toilet, and sink pipes.
+If you have young children, child-proof your toilets and sinks.